Ben-zie/HDX_Proj-1/README.md

 Hy !
 If anyone reads this message : you are welcome to the HDX_client_project_1

 See Wiki for resources and implementation.
-Anyway see below for main documentations usefull for certain :
+Anyway see below for some usefull documentations :

 ## Humanitarian Data eXchange (HDX) :
 ### **Humaniratrian eXchange Langage (HXL)**